plenigo/plenigo.github.io/pages/sdks/php/includes/external_user_management.md

 ```

 ### Create login token for an external user
 To indicate a successful login to the plenigo system you need to create a so called "Login Token".
-This login token is valid for 5 minutes and can be passed e.g. to the `build()`-method of the \plenigo\builders\CheckoutSnippetBuilder.
+This login token is valid for 5 minutes and can be passed e.g. to the `build()`-method of the `\plenigo\builders\CheckoutSnippetBuilder`.

 ```php
 /**